crossfidev/Plexus-Pool/docs/releases/april-2019.rst

 For the `mainnet` node, the updated 003 daemons can be started as usual.
 For the `mainnet-snapshots` node, the 004 daemons should be started with right port and the option ``--chain test``.
-Note that both sets of daemons need access to the same `tezos-client` directory and it is important that this directory is not duplicated.
+Note that both sets of daemons need access to the same `mineplex-client` directory and it is important that this directory is not duplicated.
-There are several precautions in place to avoid double baking and replaying of operations between networks but all daemons should use the same `tezos-client` to work properly.
+There are several precautions in place to avoid double baking and replaying of operations between networks but all daemons should use the same `mineplex-client` to work properly.
 An example of this setup is described later.

 Two machine setup